dinhhuy258/vim-intellij/README.md

 - <Leader>cgh to find the hierarchies for the symbol under cursor
 - <Leader>cgu to find all of the occurrences of the symbol under cursor
 - <Leader>co to open the current file from vim by intelliJ
 - <Leader>ci to suggest possible imports by the symbol under cursor
+- g[ to go to next insight
+- g] to go to previous insight

 if you want to make your own custom keymap, then put the following in your `.vimrc`